Automations

 To create an Automated Request Manager Workflow, navigate to Automations in the left-hand sidebar.

-The trigger for any workflow is when a Privacy Requests enters one of the three valid Workflow Phases.
-Choosing the correct workflow phase is critical, so it is important to understand your objective before beginning.
+The trigger for any workflow is when a Privacy Request enters one of the four valid Workflow Phases.
+Choose the earliest workflow phase possible to ensure efficiency.

 All Privacy Request types go through the Extracting Personal Data workflow phase.
 If you exclude an integration in this phase, it will also be excluded on a deletion request in the Pending Delete state.